lampo/alfred-gocd-workflow/README.md

 ## Setup

-1. `gocd-baseurl`: enter the base url for your GoCD instance (i.e. `https://build.gocd.org`)
+1. Enter `gocd-baseurl` into Alfred prompt followed by the base url for the GoCD instance: `https://websystems.ramseysolutions.net` and run.
-2. `gocd-un`: the username to log in to GoCD
+2. Enter `gocd-un` into Alfred prompt followed by your username to log in to GoCD (i.e. `first.last`) and run.
-3. `gocd-refresh`: will prompt for a password and the load the pipelines
+3. Enter `gocd-refresh` into Alfred prompt and run.
+This will prompt for your password and then load the pipelines.

 ## Usage